“Money can’t buy happiness.”

 Success and Happiness: Key Differences and Similarities

 When people think of success and happiness, oftentimes, they automatically believe the two go hand in hand.
 After all, didn’t society teach us all along that success is supposed to bring only joy and fulfillment?
-It may come as no surprise that it’s not always the case.
+It may come as no surprise that that’s not always the case.

 Let’s break down the definitions of these two and see how they’re different, but also why they show some similarities: